 Our team collaborates with researchers across Canada and internationally to develop high-quality, evidence-based and relevant research.
 Our main interests are : shared decision making, evidence-based practice and patient-oriented research.
+Visit the publications section of our website to learn about key publications.
+For a full list of publications, please refer to our team’s work on Pub Med at this link.

 Shared decision making